FROM OUR BLOG

 AI is, at its core, a reflection of the data it is trained on.
 The massive datasets used to train models reflect the biases, inequalities, and imperfections present in human society.
 If companies fail to train models on fresh, representative datasets, these biases will persist as AI systems continue to be implemented in our everyday lives.

 This is where Aris comes in.
 Aris provides AI companies with human-generated, high-quality, multimodal datasets that support the mitigation of algorithmic bias.
-Aris’ ecosystem leverages a suite of mobile apps powered by a global network of users to collect a wide range of demographically and geographically representative data.
-By empowering AI companies to source balanced, representative, and high-quality data, Aris ensures models can reflect the complexity of the world they aim to serve.
+Aris collects a wide range of demographically and geographically representative data, empowering AI companies to create models that reflect the complexity of the world they serve.

-Ensuring fairness and equity in AI models is a necessity for building trustworthy AI.
-At Aris, we’ve helped leading AI companies improve their models by supplying diverse and representative datasets that reduce bias.
+At Aris, we’ve helped leading AI companies reduce bias by supplying balanced and representative datasets.
 Explore our case studies to see how Aris is setting a new standard for AI accountability and responsibility.

-The term “garbage in, garbage out” rings especially true in the world of AI.
+The term “garbage in, garbage out” rings especially true when training AI.
 Data biases are known to adversely affect models, leading to inaccurate, incorrect, or unfair outputs.
 This in turn erodes trust, amplifies existing biases, and ultimately limits real-world adoption.

 What are the Primary Types of AI Bias?